 Ravenswell Primary School thanks you for reading this very important policy.
 We want to prevent and tackle bullying behaviour.
 We encourage everyone to become very familiar with this policy.

 - Key Principles of Best Practice

 - What the Board of Management Confirms

 - The School Will Act To Stop Any Harassment

 - How We’ll Review This Policy

-- For Staff: The Template For Recording Bullying Behaviour
+- For Staff: APPENDIX (1): Template for Recording Bullying Behaviour

-- For Families: How You Can Support Your Child
+- For Families: APPENDIX (3): How You Can Support Your Child

 In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of Ravenswell Primary School has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post‑Primary Schools which were published in September 2013.